Colorado Landscaping at its best! Proudly serving Castle Rock, Denver, Colorado Springs, and many more Colorado communities.

 If you could pick one word to describe Colorado’s climate, it’d probably be dry.
 Denver and Colorado are known for ‘300 days of sunshine’ which means there isn’t much moisture for the Centennial State.
 High altitude and lack of moisture don’t make for the best growing conditions for your Colorado garden, and you don’t want to pay for hundreds of gallons of water to keep your plants green – so what do you do?

 You should consider xeriscaping.
-Now a worldwide gardening category, the term ‘xeriscape’ was coined by Denver Water, but Mile-High City residents have plenty of misconceptions about xeriscaping and what you can achieve with little to no supplemental water.
-Let’s learn more about xeriscaping including what it is, how it suits Colorado, and tips on your xeriscape options.
+Now a worldwide gardening category, the term ‘xeriscape’ was coined by Denver Water and comes from the Greek word ‘xeros’, meaning ‘dry’.
+But Mile-High City residents have plenty of misconceptions about xeriscaping and what you can achieve with little to no supplemental water.
+Let’s learn more about xeriscaping, including what it is, how it suits Colorado, and tips on your xeriscape options.

 Xeriscaping Colorado

-In simplest terms, xeriscaping is a form of landscaping which requires little to no supplemental irrigation.
+In simplest terms, xeriscaping is a form of landscaping that requires little to no supplemental irrigation.
 The idea behind xeriscaping is low-maintenance plants that are native or suited to Colorado’s natural climate, and don’t require more water than comes from the sky.
+When starting a xeriscape project, it is important to have a plan that includes reducing or eliminating turf grass and selecting appropriate drought-tolerant plants for the best results.

 Water is scarce in Colorado.
 Irrigation systems for thirsty plants will cost you hundreds of dollars per year while also being wasteful.
-With xeriscaping you can bring lovely colors, a variety of textures, and beautiful species to your landscaping without exhausting the local water supply.
+Creating a sustainable and visually appealing garden through strategic plant selection and careful landscape planning is key to successful xeriscaping.
+Xeriscaping can result in beautiful, diverse landscapes that support local wildlife and improve environmental quality.
+With xeriscaping, you can bring lovely colors, a variety of textures, and beautiful species to your landscaping without exhausting the local water supply.

 Misconceptions About Xeriscape